Russian cathedral project suspended after Putin comments

-Plans for a new cathedral in Russia have been suspended following clashes between police and protesters, the local mayor said Thursday just hours after President Vladimir Putin urged that opponents be given a hearing.
+Plans for a new cathedral in Russia have been suspended after several days of clashes between police and protesters, the local mayor said Thursday just hours after President Vladimir Putin said opponents of the project should be heard.

 Thousands of people in the Urals city of Yekaterinburg protested this week against Orthodox Church plans to recreate a pre-Soviet cathedral in a popular central park.

 "Today, we have suspended work," Alexandre Vyssokinski said, according to the TASS news agency.

 The authorities will canvass local opinion so as to determine the project's future, he added.

 Earlier Thursday, Putin said that "if people are against it, that opinion must be respected."

 He also suggested -- as promised by Vyssokinski -- that there should be "a survey, and the minority should concede to the majority."

 Putin's comments were unusual in that over almost two decades in power, the president has brooked little dissent, overseeing crackdowns on public protest and the opposition.

 "Steps need to be taken from both sides to resolve this issue from the point of view of people who live there," he said.